keiffster/program-y/bots/README.txt

 the foundation for AIML 2.0 bot development.
 Easier to work with than Alice2, but still has one or 2 tags which are not AIML 2 compliant and only work with Pandora bots

-Roise_fixed - My attempt to provide a full AIML 2.0 compliant version of Rosie which only uses AIML 2.0 tags.
-A work in progress
+Professor - A bot that is managed by user gimisa@yahoo.fr.
+He took a poorly defined and inaccurate version of WordNet grammar called The Professor, make them entirely AIML 2.0 compliant and fixed a wide range of bugs, duplications and other areas of inconsistency.
+A huge effort and a big shout out to him from the Program-Y Team who count him as one of our own now

 Y-Bot - This is my bot, being developed slowly with a complete set of grammar tests.
 Y-Bot is designed to both have a good core knowledge for general discussions, a personality and also support a set of industry extensions such for use